Will BJP be able to defeat Shibu Soren in his last election?

 The Bharatiya Janata Party (BJP) has once again fielded Sunil Soren, former JMM leader and disciple of Shibu Soren, from the VIP seat.

 In 2014, Shibu Soren a.k.a.
-Guruji defeated Sunil Soren by receiving 37.20 percent of the votes cast in this constituency.
+Guruji defeated Sunil Soren by receiving 37.20 per cent of the votes cast in this constituency.

 Guruji has won the seat eight times since 1980.